 Balmoral Swim for Cancer

 The enthusiasm and commitment of the numerous volunteers has demonstrated the support of our membership to both the local and wider community.
-In 2010 the swim was awarded the Benefactors Award in recognition of outstanding support for the Children’s Cancer Institute.
+In 2010 and again in 2018 the swim was awarded the Benefactors Award in recognition of outstanding support for the Children’s Cancer Institute.
 This award belongs to the community of swimmers and volunteers who have supported the event every year.
 See the website for more about the Balmoral Swim for Cancer…

 The Balmoral Nippers program caters for age groups from 4’s to 11’s with a further season of life saving education for 12 year olds and above which qualifies those kids to be eligible for the Royal Life Saving Bronze Medallion.
 It is open to both members of the club as well as members of the public.

 The season runs during the summer term time and involves an hour organised beach and water activities, depending on age, and is followed by our intra club “Championship” for those keen to participate.
 The Championship consists of a different competitive live saving discipline each week.

 Our nippers programme provides families the opportunity to get directly involved with their kids.
 We greatly encourage all parents to don a red rashy and get wet with their kids.
 Their assistance as age managers and helpers remains a key to the success of the programme.

 To find out more about how to enrol see the Nippers website.

 Erik Mather 2, 4 or 6 km swim for Melanoma